Stars (film)

 Stars (Sterne) is a 1959 film directed by Konrad Wolf.
-It tells the story of a Nazi officer who falls in love with a Greek Jewish girl while escorting Jewish prisoners through Bulgaria to a concentration camp.
+It tells the story of a Wehrmacht sergeant who falls in love with a Greek Jewish girl while overseeing Jewish prisoners in Bulgaria prior to their transfer to a concentration camp.
 The film won the Special Jury Prize at the 1959 Cannes Film Festival.

 Plot

 In a small Bulgarian town in 1943: A non-commissioned Wehrmacht officer by the name of Walter is tasked with supervising the civilian workers in a motor vehicle workshop, yet the former painter much prefers to just sit back and draw the area and people of the town.
 Walter's supervisor mockingly calls him "Rembrandt," but his best friend, Lieutenant Kurt, is proud to have a portrait done by him.
 Walter, especially, seems to enjoy being away from the war.

 One day, Greek Sephardic Jews reach the small town, where they are kept as prisoners in a nearby concentration camp until they can be transported to Auschwitz.
 Through the barbed wire fence, Ruth, a Jewish woman, asks Walter for help with a woman giving birth.
 As Walter disinterestedly refuses, Ruth calls him a wolf and a rat, full of contempt.
 A little later, Walter appears again in the camp with a doctor, who was able to help the exhausted woman bring a child into the world.
 In the evening, Walter finds it difficult to sleep, and wanders around the village.
 He sees that the motor vehicle shop has been broken into, where he finds the lighter of a Bulgarian man named Bai Petko, but he chooses not to tell on the man.

 The next day, the partisan soldiers secretly arrive at Petko’s home.
 This “doctor,” who treats the partisan soldiers in the woods, needs medication, which Petko in turn hopes to get by bribing Walter.
 He tells him that the medicine is for the Jews in the camp, so Walter smuggles a package of medicine to Blashe, one of Petko’s errand boys.

 Walter is in a pub with Kurt in the evening.
 While Kurt had found some Bulgarian women, Walter had a woman from the concentration camp come—Ruth.
 Walter and Ruth, followed by a guard, walked the night streets of the small town, and slowly got to know each other.
 After Walter leaves Ruth at the camp gate, he wonders to himself what one can do.